November 08, 2015

 The Demineralization Process

 The enamel of your teeth is made of a crystalline structure of minerals - primarily calcium, but also phosphorous and magnesium.
 It is the hardest substance in the human body, but it is not impervious.
 It can break down and lead to cavities, infection, and even the loss of a tooth.
 The degradation of minerals, or decay, stems from bacterial activity on the surface of the enamel.
 There is a clear sticky substance on teeth called plaque.
 It is a mixture of saliva, bacteria, and food particles left on teeth after each meal.
 The bacteria trapped in the sticky film feed on the sugars and starches, and produce an acid by product.
-This too gets trapped in the plaque and degrades the enamel.
-The process starts with just a weakening of the enamel.
-But eventually a hole (cavity) forms in the protective layer and infection can rapidly spread.
-This is why it is so important to know and recognize the stage of decay, and what you can do to prevent the problem from getting worse.
+These acids have the ability to degrade the strong structure of the enamel.
+The process starts with reducing the mineral content in the enamel and weakening of the outer layer.
+Eventually a hole (cavity) forms in the protective layer and infection can rapidly spread.
+This is why it is so important to know and recognize that initial stage of decay, and what you can do to prevent the problem from getting worse.

 What are the Stages of Tooth Decay?